cruellacodes/wom/README.md

 Once all tokens are processed:

-- Sentiment data is stored in SQLite
+- Sentiment data is stored in PostgreSQL
 - An API layer exposes endpoints to the frontend
 - The frontend visualizes this data in real time